andywar65/architettura/README.md

 `Checkpoint` standard block transform into checkpoints the blocks that have same insertion point in CAD file.
 Checkpoints are useful to move you around in `digitalkOmiX mode` (see further).
 Thanks to [Don McCurdy](https://github.com/donmccurdy/aframe-extras) for the components.

-`a-mason` standard block transforms lines with thickness and a-planes into `Wall` surfaces (see further).
+`a-mason` standard block transforms lines and polylines with thickness and a-planes into `Wall` surfaces (see further).
+To work it has to be attached at insertion point of a-plane or at origin of line or polyline.

 ### Blocks and BIM standard blocks